seyithanibrahim-design/arduino-button-led-control/README.md

 In digital electronics, an unconnected input pin can pick up electrical noise, leading to "floating" states.
 This project utilizes a 10k Ohm pull-down resistor to tie the input pin to the ground (0V) when the button is not pressed, ensuring a reliable LOW reading.

 Components List:
-Microcontroller: Arduino Uno
+Microcontroller: Arduino Uno.
-Input: Push Button
+Input: Push Button.
-Output: Red LED
+Output: Red LED.
-Resistors: * 330 Ohm (Current limiting for LED)
+Resistors: 330 Ohm (Current limiting for LED),
-10k Ohm (Pull-down for button)
+10k Ohm (Pull-down for button).
 Breadboard & Jumper Wires

 Circuit Connection: